mobiochem/MoBioTools/README.md

 # MoBioTools
-A simple yet versatile toolkit to setup quantum mechanics/molecular mechanics (QM/MM) calculations from molecular dynamics trajectories.
+A simple yet versatile toolkit to automatically setup quantum mechanics/molecular mechanics (QM/MM) calculations for ensembles of geometries generated from molecular dynamics trajectories.